When it comes to deciding how your content should get translated in the Smartling platform, you have full flexibility.

 If, on the other hand, you have already worked with a different translation agency or with freelance translators in the past and wish to continue using their services, we make it easy to bring them on board.
 Any translation vendor of your choice can work on your translation requests directly in the Smartling platform, without any additional software fee for them or for you.

 To optimize the translation cost and speed, you may want to get some of your content translated by a machine translation engine.

 Machine translation has come a long way since its beginnings.
 Rather than just piecing together some random words, modern neural machine translation intelligently adapts to grammatical structures and allows for a more accurate and natural sounding translation of entire sentences.

 However, not all machine translation providers produce equal results for all language pairs and content types.

-To achieve the best possible MT results, Smartling integrates with several different machine translation engines and even offers an intelligent routing service (called Smartling Auto Select), which automatically picks the best MT provider for your content.
+To achieve the best possible MT results, Smartling integrates with several different machine translation engines or Large Language Models and even offers an intelligent routing service (called Smartling Auto Select), which automatically picks the best MT provider for your content.

 Commonly used workflows

 A workflow can be fully customized, even beyond just the Translation step.
 It is possible to add one or multiple steps to proofread, evaluate and review the translations.